prakharmrsl/easypcceo.github.io/pages/pc-cases/hard-drive-storage.md

 <figcaption><p>Source: <a target="_blank" href="https://www.youtube.com/watch?v=vanp1QFdpXg">Blue Smoke Gamer</a></p></figcaption>
 </figure>

-However, if you want to run a [custom water loop](https://www.instructables.com/id/Custom-Loop-Water-Cooling-PC/){: target="_blank"} in the case or something like that, the drive bays can be easily removed.
+However, if you want to run a custom water loop in the case or something like that, the drive bays can be easily removed.
 Simply unscrew them from the case and they'll slide right out.

 Both sides of the case have tempered glass panels which swing open on hinges, and can be easily removed.